Bayesian optimization of atomic structures with prior probabilities from universal interatomic potentials: Method

-The \texttt{BEACON} algorithm's core principle is the iterative exploration of the PES through the following steps: (1) An initial database is created, typically consisting of two DFT calculations based on random configurations.
+The \texttt{BEACON} algorithm's core principle is the iterative exploration of the PES through the following steps as seen in Fig. \ref{fig:beacon_cycle}: (1) An initial database is created, typically consisting of two DFT calculations based on random configurations.
 (2) A Gaussian process surrogate potential energy surface is constructed from the database.
-(3) The surrogate potential energy surface (PES) is explored through 24-40 energy minimizations, depending on the number of CPU cores available, starting from random configurations of atomic coordinates and the unit cell (if periodic).
+(3) The surrogate potential energy surface (PES) is explored through 40 energy minimizations, equaling the number of CPU cores available, starting from random configurations of atomic coordinates and the unit cell (if periodic).
 A total of 500 steps is taken in the minimizations.
-(4) The configurations are assessed using a lower-confidence-bound acquisition function, and a DFT calculation for the configuration with the lowest acquisition function value is added to the database.
+(4) The configurations are assessed using the \textit{lower confidence bound} acquisition function, and a DFT calculation for the configuration with the lowest acquisition function value is added to the database.
 The procedure then repeats from step (2).
-For an in depth description of the \texttt{BEACON} framework we again refer to Ref. \cite{kaapa2021global}.
+For an in depth description of the \texttt{BEACON} framework we again refer to Ref.~\onlinecite{kaapa2021global}.

-All DFT calculations are performed using the Atomic Simulation Environment library\cite{larsen2017atomic} and the GPAW code \cite{enkovaara2010electronic, mortensen2024gpaw} with the PBE xc-functional \cite{perdew1996generalized}.
-For periodic structures we use a plane wave cut-off energy of $ \SI{800}{eV}$ and a \textit{k}-point density of $\SI{6}{Å}$, while for the Cu$_{20}$ cluster we use a plane wave cut-off energy of $ \SI{400}{eV}$ and only the $\Gamma$ point is used for \textit{k}-point sampling.
+All DFT calculations are performed using the Atomic Simulation Environment library \cite{larsen2017atomic} and the GPAW code \cite{enkovaara2010electronic, mortensen2024gpaw} with the PBE xc-functional \cite{perdew1996generalized}.
+For periodic structures we use a plane wave cut-off energy of \SI{800}{eV} and a \textit{k}-point density of \SI{6}{\AA}, while for the Cu$_{20}$ cluster we use a plane wave cut-off energy of \SI{400}{eV} and only the $\Gamma$ point is used for \textit{k}-point sampling.

+The prior in a Gaussian process provides a flexible way to inform the model beyond the mere inclusion of data.
+This we are going to exploit further with the MLPs in the next section.

+The standard prior energy, $E_p^0(\bm{x})$ used in BEACON is composed of a constant independent of atomic configuration plus a repulsive short ranged pair potential $E_\mathrm{rep}(\bm{x})$.
+(The prior appearing in Eq.~\ref{eq:predict} includes both the energy and the gradient $\mu^0_p(\bmx) = (E^0_p(\bmx), \nabla E^0_p(\bmx))$.)
+The constant is set to the mean of all DFT energies calculated so far in the active learning cycle

+The repulsive potential has the function of keeping atoms away from unphysical situations, where they are too close, and where DFT calculations would often fail \cite{bisbo2020efficient}.
+We use the form